← Back to Docs

 Fire the Postback

-When a user converts (purchase, signup, install, etc.), send a POST request to Regatta from your backend.
+When a user converts (purchase, signup, install, etc.), send a POST request to AffiliateSwarm from your backend.
 This creates a verified lead and credits the affiliate automatically.

 curl — fire a postback